Atlantic Hall: The school farm

 The school farm on the campus assists the teaching of Agricultural Science.
 It includes both a Goat house and a Pigsty.
 The farm grows various crops; some of the students help in planting as projects for the Environmental Club or as class practicals.

 Arts

 The school provides tuition in art, music and drama.

 Drama is taught as an extempore or scripted class lesson, or in a formal play.
 Drama productions are staged by Junior and Senior students every year.

 Vocational education

 Clothing and Textiles are offered as subjects in the Senior School.
-Students are taught about fabrics, designs and production of clothings, draperies, home decorations and fashion.
+Students are taught about fabrics, designs and production of clothing, draperies, home decorations and fashion.
 Home Economics is taught in the Junior Secondary School (Foods and Nutrition in the Senior School) to introduce students to home management and basic cookery.
 Students can opt for this subject in the WASSCE and the IGCSE.
 Students are taught Technical Drawing in the Senior School.
-It is a practical course and the students are taught about technical and architectural drawings.
+It is a practical course, and the students are taught about technical and architectural drawings.